voolga/agentql-test-examples/examples/js-examples/wait-for-entire-page-load/README.md

 ---
-title: Close a cookie dialog
+title: Wait for page to load
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Wait for the page to load completely before querying the page with AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: wait for page to load with AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This example demonstrates how to wait for the page to load completely before querying the page.

 ## Run the script